 - All cabins have private balconies

 - Voted Africa’s Leading Luxury River Cruise

 - Eco- friendly boat

-The restaurant is located on the third level of the Zambezi Queen, and offers views of the river on three sides.
+The restaurant is located on the third level of the Zambezi Queen and offers views of the river on three sides.
 Guests will be served a full English breakfast in the morning, buffet lunch and formal dining in the evening.
-All meals are overseen by the head chef, and feature local African dishes as well as international recipes.
-Guests can enjoy drinks at bar, which includes local and imported spirits, as well as beer, wine and ciders.
+The head chef oversees all meals which include local African dishes as well as international recipes.
+Guests can enjoy drinks at the bar, which provides both local and imported spirits, as well as beer, wine, and ciders.

-Water based game viewing provides guests with a unique perspective very seldom seen on safari.
+Water-based game viewing provides guests with a unique perspective very seldom seen on safari.
 Smaller boats allow close-up viewing in an environment where the animals do not feel threatened.
-Bream and Tiger fishing are offered in season, with the Tiger fish known for their ferocious fighting on the line.
-Bird watching is excellent on the the river and the smaller boats allow for closer camera shots.
+Bream and Tiger fishing are offered in season.
+Bird watching is excellent on the river, and the smaller boats allow for closer camera shots.